vanHeemstraSystems/proxy-management/containers/app/proxy/README.md

 Based on "NGinX Proxy Manager" at https://nginxproxymanager.com/

+## How to setup the Nginx Proxy Manager

+Based on "How to setup the Nginx Proxy Manager" at https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-setup-the-Nginx-Proxy-Manager-example

 ## Logging In

 When your docker container is running, connect to it on port 81 for the admin interface.
 Sometimes this can take a little bit because of the entropy of keys.